ChenShizhe/GRADE/readme.md

-This repo contains code for a small example and for reproducting Columns 2 and 4 of Table 1 in the main paper.
+This repo contains code for a small example and for reproducting Columns 2 and 4 of Table 1

+  Shizhe Chen, Ali Shojaie, and Daniela M. Witten.
+Network reconstruction from high-dimensional ordinary differential equations.
+Journal of the American Statistical Association (to appear), 2017

 For the example, run './Example/Example.R'.
 To reproduce the simulation, run './Table_1/Proposed_PS.R' and './Table_1/Proposed_PS100.R' with different random seeds.